arbuzworks/mule-core-transports-documentation/rabbitmq/doc/sample.md

 # RabbitMQ AMQP Connector

-The Mule AMQP cloud connector provides an easy way to interface with the Mule AMQP API from within the CloudHub™ environment.
-This connector allows users to utilize Mule AMQP capabilities without having to deal with the Mule AMQP API directly.
-The Mule AMQP cloud connector is a part of MuleSoft’s open-source suite of cloud connectors downloadable in Mule Studio.
+Mule AMQP connector provides an easy way to interface with different implementations of Advanced Message Queuing Protocol (AMQP) from within the Mule ESB or CloudHub™ environment.
+This connector allows users to utilize AMQP capabilities without having to deal with the AMQP APIs directly.
+Mule AMQP connector is a part of MuleSoft’s open-source suite of connectors downloadable in Mule Studio.

 ### Contents